Skip to main content

 Language@Leeds Triennial Showcase: Call for Posters

-All researchers and scholars working on language at the University of Leeds are invited to present a poster (or several posters) about their research and scholarship projects.
-This year, the showcase will be open to internal and external audiences and is entitled: "Language research to address regional and global challenges".
-It will be an in-person...
+All researchers and scholars working on language-related projects at the University of Leeds are invited to submit a poster (or several posters) about their research and scholarship projects.
+The showcase, entitled: "Language research to address regional and global challenges", will be an in-person public event held at Nexus on 1 April 2025, 4-6:30pm.
+Guidance Please...

 Tackling accent bias could improve students’ sense of belonging in HE